Tarceva - Small Molecule EGFR-Tyrosine Kinase Inhibitor for Cancer

 Tarceva (erlotinib) is an oral anti-cancer drug developed by OSI Pharmaceuticals, Genentech and Roche.
 It is a member of the Epidermal Growth Factor Receptor (EGFR) inhibitor class of agents and currently indicated for treatment of Non-Small Cell Lung Cancer (NSCLC) and pancreatic cancer.

-Tarceva received US Food and Drug Administration approval for the treatment of NSCLC in 2004 and gained the distinction of being the first EGFR inhibitor to show a survival benefit in lung cancer patients.
+Tarceva received US Food and Drug Administration (FDA) approval for the treatment of NSCLC in 2004 and gained the distinction of being the first EGFR inhibitor to show a survival benefit in lung cancer patients.
 European approval for treatment of NSCLC in patients failing prior chemotherapy followed in 2005.
 Japanese approval for the same was obtained in 2007.

 On the back of successful Phase III trials in pancreatic cancer, Tarceva secured approval for treatment of advanced pancreatic cancer in combination with gemcitabine in chemotherapy-naïve patients in both the US and Europe.
 As the first new pancreatic cancer therapy for a decade, this represented a major development for this difficult-to-treat disease.